Pablusha/Python-Projelerim/Timberman Bot/readme.md

+#Coordinates
-##We are taking the coordinates of Replay Button.
+We are taking the coordinates of Replay Button.